luisfcolon/sentry-toolkit/README.md

 ### Environment variables

 You need a [Sentry](https://sentry.io/welcome/) account and your sentry public dsn key.
 Set that key in your environment file.
+An [example environment file](https://github.com/luisfcolon/sentry-toolkit/blob/master/.env.sample) is part of the this repo.

+__In the root of your project__

 ```
-cp .env.sample .env
 vim .env

 ```

-There are 2 variables you have to set:
+__There are 2 variables you have to set:__

 `SENTRY_PUBLIC_DSN`